OpenTreeOfLife/reference-taxonomy/doc/maintenance/errors.md

     ** ncbi:738 name is [Haemophilus] parasuis, but expected Haemophilus parasuis ** ncbi:40520 name is Blautia obeum, but expected [Ruminococcus] obeum

-This is just a bit of extra checking in some ad hoc id assignment logic.
-These are all benign.
+This is due to a bit of extra checking in some ad hoc id assignment logic.
+These warnings are all benign.
 The fix is to change these from double-`*` messages to single-`*` messages.